emregokgedik/patikaTasks/README.md

 # My Patika Tasks

-In this repository, you can reach my codes of tasks in 6-month Patika Software Development Course.
+In this repository, you can reach my codes of tasks in courses from Patika.

 # Front-End Course
 ## 1. Beginner Level Front-End Course